Plan Your Shanghai Trip

 Where is the Bund?

-The Bund is on the left side of the river that goes through Shanghai. the exact address is: Zhongshan Rd (E-1), Waitan, Huang Pu Qu, Shang Hai Shi, China, 200002
+The Bund is on the left side of the river that goes through Shanghai.
+The exact address is: Zhongshan Rd (E-1), Waitan, Huang Pu Qu, Shang Hai Shi, China, 200002

 Entrance to east nanjing road station, with line 2 and 10 signs, a glass facade, and cartoon figures on the building above—capturing the lively spirit of shanghai at night. -copyright-moving-jack.
 Com